While on campusback to top

 - Access student-only websites and web services

 Take the following steps ASAP to ensure that your data isn't lost:

-- Download or transfer data from your MIT accounts such as email, cloud storage services (Dropbox, G Suite, OneDrive), LastPass, and Athena.
+- Download or transfer data from your MIT accounts such as email, cloud storage services (Dropbox, Google Workspaces (formerly G Suite), OneDrive), Adobe, LastPass, and Athena.

 - Transfer ownership of any websites, Moira and Mailman mailing lists, or AFS lockers that you administer for any MIT groups or organizations to students remaining at MIT.

 - Secure personal licenses for software or services that you will no longer have access to under the Institute’s enterprise agreements but wish to continue using.